mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 Scripting Window
 ################

+ - All `matplotlib` examples now work out of the box when run inside the MantidPlot scripting environment.

 Progress Reporting
 ##################

+- The progress reporting for algorithms has been improved, so that the progress is reported correctly when processing workspace groups or multi-period workspaces.
 - The progress reporting for algorithms has been improved, so that the progress is reported correctly when processin workspace groups or multi-period workspaces.